babelouest/glewlwyd/docs/WEBAUTHN.md

 If this option is unchecked, only administrator can register this scheme for every user via the administration page.

-### Allow attestations without validation certificate (less safe)

-Allow device to register to Glewlwyd without a certificate (fmt: 'none').
-Check this option could make your webauthn authentication less safe but you can accept browser of FIDO2 devices less secured.

 ### Force attestation without validation certificate (much lesser safe)

 Force all registration to Glewlwyd without a certificate (attestation set to 'none', therefore fmt returned is 'none').
 Check this option if you don't want to manage FIDO2 devices chain of trust and want to accept all FIDO2 device a user wants to register.